collective/collective.auditlog/README.txt

 Introduction

 ============

-This product may contain traces of nuts.
+This is a work in progress.
+Lots of TODO's!